LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **18.3%** of players

-_Collect all items that once belonged to Johnny Silverhand._
+Objective: _Collect all items that once belonged to Johnny Silverhand._

 ---